wgme/DRAMMIMO_MATLAB/README.md

 The Maximum Entropy method can be used for fusing data from hetergeneous sources and quantifying uncertainty of model parameters that are shared among models [2].
 When only one set of data is available, the Maximum Entropy method automatically becomes the Bayesian method, and the algorithm is equivalent to the original DRAM algorithm.

-The package provides code for the MATLAB environment.
-An equivalent version for Python environment can be found at.
+The package provides code for MATLAB environment.
+An equivalent version for Python environment can be found at https://github.com/wgme/DRAMMIMO_Python.
 Currently, there is only one simple linear model to demonstrate how to use the package; see main.m for details.
 More complicated examples will be added in the future.

 [1] Ralph C Smith.
 Uncertainty quantification: theory, implementation, and applications, volume 12.
 Siam, 2013.